-For people that like to do a circuit workout and are wondering if an all in one home gym is just as effective, it can be a bit different.
+You might be wondering if an all in one home gym is just as effective as single gym machines.
 All in one machines are a compromise.
 They give up some functionality but are much smaller than all the separate machines you’d see in a commercial gym.

 While energy expenditure is probably similar between the two as long as you put in the same effort, over the long run there can be some differences.

-Not all in one home gyms and commercial machines are created equal but, in general the machines in a commercial gym are probably a bit more efficient at building muscle.
-Having more muscle raises your resting metabolic rate which means you burn more energy.
-So in the long run using a machine that builds more muscle helps with extra fat loss over the long run.
+Not all in one home gyms and commercial machines are created equal but, in general the machines in a commercial gym are probably a bit more efficient at building muscle because of better movement patterns.
+Because the machine in a commercial gym only have one purpose, they can be tailored especially for that movement.

 Differences outside of exercise

 So there aren’t any big differences in the exercises and how much energy they burn between a home gym and a commercial gym.
 There are some other factors that might impact your weight loss;